SaxySam/Git_Instructions/README.md

 git restore --staged .
 ```

-* This command can be especially useful when the VSC UI is being unresponsive.
+* This command can be especially useful when the VSC UI is unresponsive.

 ---